kukuu/digitalTransformationStrategies/README.md

 PaaS (Platform as a Service) is the set of tools and services designed to make coding and deploying those applications quick and efficient over the Internet.

 The model is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage web applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app - via the browser.

 Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, and Apache Stratos.

 IaaS (Infrastructure as a Service), is the hardware and software that powers it all – servers, storage, networks, operating system.

 IaaS provides you the computing infrastructure, physical or (quite often) virtual machines and other resources like virtual-machine disk image library, block and file-based storage, firewalls, load balancers, IP addresses, virtual local area networks etc.

 Examples: Amazon EC2, Windows Azure, Rackspace, Google Compute Engine.

 Additional points to note:

 AWS(Amazon web services) is a complete suite which involves a whole bunch of useful web services.
 Most popular are EC2 and S3 and they belong to IaaS service model.

 Although Hadoop is based on previous works by Google(GFS and MapReduce), it is not from Google.
 It is an Apache project.It is just a distributed computing platform and does not fall into any of these service models

 Windows Azure is both a PaaS and IaaS.

 Scalability

 Performance
-	Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of large data sets on compute clusters of commodity hardware.
+Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of arge data sets on compute clusters of commodity hardware.
 It is a sub-project of the Apache Hadoop project.
 The framework takes care of scheduling tasks, monitoring them and re-executing any failed tasks.

 Choose a particular platform based on your requirements and needs.
 For example, if you want to  have a Hadoop cluster on which you would run MapReduce jobs, you will find EC2 a perfect fit, which is IaaS.
 On the other hand if you have some application, written in some language, and you want to deploy it over the cloud,  you would choose something like Heroku, which is an example of PaaS.

-##### Developing technology based innovation/tool for limited budget?
+## Developing technology based innovation/tool for limited budget?

 1. Plan the funding requirements to maintain momentum

 Investigate what external support is available, including  accelerators (a program designed to help startups get off the ground quickly,  often in exchange for equity), and incubators (similar to accelerators, but usually in-house at a corporate or investor parent).

 2. Choice of Technology

 Don’t let the technology distract from the end goal of creating something that benefits your users.

 4. Man power

-Find  developers who areZ happy to co-design with your users, is affordable,
-	and aligned with your ethos
+Find  developers who areZ happy to co-design with your users, is affordable, and aligned with your ethos

 5. Educate people in your organisation about the innovation at the earliest stage  possible (startup mindset), take advantage of new technologies.

 Possible use of Agile and Blockchain platform for sharing resources and transactions.

-Why Agile?
+## Why Agile?

 1. Revenue
 The iterative nature of agile development means features are delivered incrementally, enabling some benefits to be realised early as the product continues to develop.

 2. Speed-to-market

 Research suggests about 80% of all market leaders were first to market.
 As well as the higher revenue from incremental delivery, agile development philosophy also supports the notion of early  and regular releases, and ‘perpetual beta’.

 3. Quality

 A key principle of agile development is that testing is integrated throughout the cycle, enabling regular inspection of the working product as it develops.
 This allows the product owner to make adjustments  if necessary and gives the product team early sight of any quality issues.

 4. Visibility

 Agile development principles encourage active user involvement throughout the product’s development and a very cooperative collaborative approach.
 This provides excellent visibility for key stakeholders, both of the project’s progress and of the product itself, which in turn helps to ensure that expectations are effectively managed.

 5. Risk Management